 The Security Proxy Server provides token-based access control and encrypted network traffic to and from user workstations.
+See How the Security Proxy Works.

 This article walks through the steps configure and deploy secure sessions using the Security Proxy.

 Steps at a glance: